-A total of $250,000 in funding was available from the City.
+A total of $250,000 in funding is available from the City through the 2022 program.
 London was divided into five geographic areas as part of the voting process, and each of these areas will receive up to $50,000 for projects to help make the city’s many great neighbourhoods even better.
+Individual projects can receive up to $30,000 to be implemented.

 Frequently asked questions